AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/manual-certificate.md

 2. Then you'll be presented with three screens that explain:
         a.
 Why filter HTTPS traffic
         b.
 The safety of this filtering process
         c.
-The necessity of the AdGuard Certificate Consecutively tap *Next* → *Next* → *Save certificate* on these screens.
+The necessity of AdGuard certificate Consecutively tap *Next* → *Next* → *Save certificate* on these screens.
 3. Tap *Save* at the bottom of the opened *Download* folder.
 4. After saving, tap *Open Settings*, navigate to *Encryption & credentials*, and then choose *Install a certificate*.